ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/_index.md

     - Improve inference efficiency with KleidiAI's int4 kernels via XNNPACK, and benchmark the results.

 prerequisites:
-    - You will need an x86_64 Linux machine running Ubuntu with approximately 500 MB of free space.
-This is the host machine you'll build the binaries on.
+    - You will need an x86_64 Linux machine running Ubuntu with approximately 500 MB of free space, or a docker daemon that can run a provided x86_64 image.
     - You will need an Android phone with support for i8mm (tested on Pixel 8 Pro)

 author_primary: Pareena Verma, Joe Stech